Sidharth060/my_portfolio/html_finalprojimages/readme.md

-this directory has all h images used in this project
+this directory has all has images used in this project